mezo-org/validator-kit/README.md

 and any custom port settings.
 If you wish to close the CometBFT RPC port (note that the CometBFT P2P port must remain open), please whitelist the following IP address: `34.57.120.151` so that we can verify your status.

+## Non-validator nodes

+### Network seed nodes

+If you want to run a seed node to help network peer discovery, follow the configuration process as for a validator node but:
+- Do not submit an application to PoA.
+- Set the `p2p.seed_mode` parameter in your node's `config.toml` file to `true`.

+Ensure your CometBFT P2P port is open and accessible from the outside.
+This is `26656` by default, but can be changed using the `p2p.laddr` or `p2p.external_address` parameters in the `config.toml` file.

+### RPC node

+To run an RPC node (serving both EVM JSON-RPC and CometBFT RPC), follow the configuration process as for a validator node but:
+- Do not submit an application to PoA.
+- If you want to run an archiving node (i.e. with full history of the chain), set the `pruning` parameter in your node's `app.toml` file to `nothing`.

+Ensure the following ports are open and accessible from the outside:
+- EVM JSON-RPC HTTP port: `8545` by default.
+Can be changed using the `json-rpc.address` parameter in the `app.toml` file.
+- EVM JSON-RPC WebSocket port: `8546` by default.
+Can be changed using the `json-rpc.ws-address` parameter in the `app.toml` file.
+- CometBFT RPC port: `26657` by default.
+Can be changed using the `rpc.laddr` parameter in the `config.toml` file.

 ## Acknowledgements